What Happens if a Teenager Drives without a License?

 Contact Preszler Injury Lawyers Today

 If you were injured in a car accident caused by an unlicensed teenage driver, Preszler Injury Lawyers may be able to help you pursue damages for costs resulting from your injuries.
-Call Preszler Injury Lawyers today at (416) 364-2000 for a free, initial case evaluation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE for a free, initial case evaluation.